NathanDuma/LinkedIn-Easy-Apply-Bot/README.md

 email: email@domain.com
 password: yourpassword
 ```
-This prevents your computer from going to sleep so teh bot can keep running when you are not using it.
+This prevents your computer from going to sleep so the bot can keep running when you are not using it.
 Set this to True if you want this disabled.
 ```yaml
 disableAntiLock: False
 ```